 Quarantines in Colombia Due to Coronavirus

-Major cities in Colombia are undergoing quarantines over the Saint Joseph’s Day (Día de San José) holiday weekend in Colombia.
-So, up to about a third of Colombia is locked down:
+Major cities in Colombia including Bogotá, Medellín, Cali and Cartagena were under quarantines over the Saint Joseph’s Day (Día de San José) holiday weekend in Colombia from March 20 to March 24.
+So, up to about a third of Colombia was locked down:

 President Iván Duque announced at night on March 20 that Colombia will have a mandatory nationwide quarantine from Tuesday, March 24 at 11:59 pm, until Monday, April 13 at midnight.